ParrotLync/fg-chat/README.md

 # FrootGaming Chat
-*A simple Python chat client with Discord Rich Presence integration.*
+*A simple Python chat client with Discord Rich Presence integration.
+This chat client was made for private use, and is useless without the server.
+Server files will be included in a future release.*

 ![pypresence](https://img.shields.io/badge/using-pypresence-00bb88.svg?style=for-the-badge&logo=discord&logoWidth=20)
 ![tkinter](https://img.shields.io/badge/using-tkinter-00bb88.svg?style=for-the-badge&logo=python&logoWidth=20)